pytorch/pytorch/docs/source/torch.compiler.rst

   acceleration of both forwards and backwards pass using TorchInductor.

 .. note:: In some cases, the terms ``torch.compile``, TorchDynamo, ``torch.compiler`` might be used interchangeably in this documentation.

 As mentioned above, to run your workflows faster, ``torch.compile`` through TorchDynamo requires a backend that converts the captured graphs into fast machine code.
 Different backends can result in various optimization gains.
-The default backend is called TorchInductor, also known as *inductor*, TorchDynamo has a growing list of backends developed by our partners, which can be found in the `backends <https://github.com/pytorch/pytorch/tree/main/torch/_dynamo/backends>`_ folder or by running  ``torch.compile.list_backends()`` each of which with its optional dependencies.
+The default backend is called TorchInductor, also known as *inductor*, TorchDynamo has a list of supported backends developed by our partners, which can be see by running ``torch.compile.list_backends()`` each of which with its optional dependencies.

 Some of the most commonly used backends include: